 4.3 Serial Digital Input

-The GS2961A can accept serial digital inputs compliant with SMPTE 424M, SMPTE 292 and SMPTE 259M-C.
+The GS2960A can accept serial digital inputs compliant with SMPTE 424M, SMPTE 292 and SMPTE 259M-C. The serial digital input buffer features 50Ω input termination and can be DC-coupled to Gennum's 3Gb/s-capable equalizers.